Software and Documents

 Software

-Cassette Only a handful of original software for the Apple-1 exist.
+Cassette Only a handful of original software titles for the Apple-1 exist.
 Apple Computer itself had only a few cassettes to offer.
-Today it is very comfortable to use music player instead of cassette player.
+Today, it is much more convenient to use a music player instead of a cassette player.

-All software for Apple-1 can be found as sound files.
-You can record those files on tapes or use modern music player.
+All software for the Apple-1 can be found as sound files.
+You can record those files onto tapes or use a modern music player.

 Apple-1 Software